panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Your observation would be reasonable.

-Fortunately, JavaScript has made a step forward in improving even more the asynchronous code by providing the `async/await` syntax: which is a really useful syntactic sugar on top of promises.
+Fortunately, JavaScript has made a step forward in improving, even more, the asynchronous code by providing the `async/await` syntax: which is a really useful syntactic sugar on top of promises.

 When possible, I highly recommend working with `async/await` syntax rather than dealing with raw promises.